offbynull/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

 DNA sequencers work by taking many copies of an organism's genome, breaking up those copies into fragments, then scanning in those fragments.
-The scanning of fragments come in two flavours:
+Sequencer typically scan fragments in 1 of 2 ways:

  * read_DNAs - small DNA fragments of equal size (represented as k-mers).